-A focus or discussion group can be a great way of engaging with a small group of people to get feedback on a very specific topic.
-For example, if you're developing an information pack for people who have depression, it might be a good idea to hold a series of focus groups in different geographical areas, and across a range of communities.
+A focus or discussion group can be a great way of engaging with a small group of people to get feedback on a particular topic.
+Suppose you're developing an information pack for people who have depression.
+In that case, it might be a good idea to hold a series of focus groups in different geographical areas and across a range of communities.

-Focus groups are very helpful in developing ideas, because the group can explore and reflect on things together.
+Focus groups are beneficial in developing ideas because the group can explore and reflect on things together.

 This tool helps ensure your activity/event runs as smooth as possible.
 From how you present questions to participants and to identifying what resources you will need.

 If you're asking people to join a one-off focus group or discussion event, a group agreement lets everyone know where they stand and helps to create a safe space for openness and honesty.
-If you're setting up a regular forum, make sure you have some terms of reference in place so that expectations are clear.
+If you're setting up a regular forum, make sure you have some terms of reference in place to define expectations.